mel-project/docs.earendil.network/en/getting-started/pay.md

   outbound_min_debt_limit: 0
 ```

-While Bob has this `price_config` in his out_route for connecting to Alice:
+While Bob has this `price_config` in his out_link for connecting to Alice:

 ```yaml
 price_config: